The only country to ever make me jealous was Canada.

 Vancouver’s greatest asset is its proximity to some spectacular nature.
 Being so close to the mountains means that there’s plenty of hiking to do.
 A walk across the Capilano Suspension Bridge, on the outskirts of the city, is one of the most well-known attractions.
 In the winter, skiers/snowboarders will be spoiled with slopes that are no more than 45 minutes away.

-Whistler is the premier ski resort on the West Coast of Canada and getting there is half of the fun.
+Whistler is one of the premier places to ski in Canada; getting there is half of the fun.
 Departing from Vancouver, travelers will most assuredly drive on the impressive Sea to Sky Highway (HW 99), which is one of the finest roads in North America.
 Skirting the edge of the Howe Sound as it carves into the mainland offers some of the best scenery in Canada.

 Along the roughly hour and a half journey from Vancouver to Whistler, you’ll pass by several notable attractions.
 Halfway is the town of Squamish, which is considered by many to be the rock climbing capital of Canada.
 Here you’ll find the mighty Stawamus Chief (ALL HAIL THE CHIEF), whose granite profile evokes images of California’s Yosemite.
 Other must-see locations on the Sea to Sky Highway include Garibaldi Provincial Park, with its superlative hiking opportunities, and the mighty Brandywine Falls.